audrey617/CS6210-Advanced-Operating-Systems-Notes/L02_Structure.md

    <img src="https://user-images.githubusercontent.com/62491253/150038086-61ec8c44-b9cf-4cc7-be4d-03d74aa474fe.png" alt="drawing" width="500"/>
 </p>
 <ul>
-  <li>You have noticed visually that the key difference  was, the red line was replaced by a dotted  line, separating the application from the operating system.
+  <li>You have noticed visually that the key difference was, <strong>the red line was replaced by a dotted line, separating the application from the operating system</strong>.
 And what you get out of that is performance.
-Access to system services are going to be like  a procedure call, and what is lost in the  DOS-like structure is the fact that you don't  have protection.
-Of the operating system from the application.
-An errant application can corrupt the operating system.
-We'll elaborate on this in the next few panels.</li>
+Access to system services are going to be like a procedure call, and what is lost in the DOS-like structure is the fact that you don't have protection of the operating system from the application.
+An errant application can corrupt the operating system.</li>
 </ul>

-10.DOS-like Structure (cont)
+10. DOS-like Structure (cont)
 <p align="center">
    <img src="https://user-images.githubusercontent.com/62491253/150066994-b09789d9-021f-4d63-b3a9-cf08a89e4463.png" alt="drawing" width="500"/>
 </p>
 <ul><li>
-So in the DOS-like structure, the main  difference from the monolithic structure that I  showed you earlier is that the red  line separating the application from the operating system  is now replaced by a dotted line.
-What that means, the main difference is  there is no hard separation between the  address space of the application And the address  space of the operating system.
-The good  news is an application can access all the  operating system services very quickly.
+<li> So in the DOS-like structure, the main difference from the monolithic structure that I showed you earlier is that the red line separating the application from the operating system is now replaced by a dotted line.
+What that means, the main difference is there is no hard separation between the address space of the application and the address space of the operating system. </li>
+<li> The good news is an application can access all the operating system services very quickly.
 As they would  any procedures that they may execute within their own application with the same speed.
 At memory speeds, an application can make calls into  the operating system and get system services.
 That's the good news.
-But the bad news is  that there is no protection of the  operating system from inerrant application.
-So, the  integrity of the operating system can be  compromised by a runaway application, either maliciously  or unintentionally corrupting the data structures that  are in the operating system.
-Now, you  may wonder why DOS Chose this particular structure.
+But the bad news is that there is no protection of the  operating system from an errant application.
+So, the integrity of the operating system can be compromised by a runaway application, either maliciously or unintentionally corrupting the data structures that are in the operating system.</li>
+<li> Now you may wonder why DOS Chose this particular structure.
 Well, at least in the early  days of PC, it was thought that a personal computer, as the name suggests, is a platform for a single user and, more importantly, the vision was, there will be exactly one app that is running at a time.
 Not even multitasking.
 So performance and simplicity was the key and protection was not primary concern in the DOS-like structure.
 And that you can get good performance comes from the simple observation that there is no hard separation between the application and the operating system.
 The operating system is not living in its own address space.
 The application and the operating system are in the same address space.
-And therefore, making a  system call by an application is going to happen as  quickly as the application would call a procedure  which the application developer wrote himself or herself.
+And therefore, making a system call by an application is going to happen as quickly as the application would call a procedure which the application developer wrote himself or herself.</li>
 </li> </ul>

 11. Loss of Protection in DOS like Structure